Art, Culture & Travel... apainting workshop with Eli Cedrone is a great way to combine all three.

 A Brush with Italy: Painting the Landscape | Fall 2018

 This workshop is designed to be a fun, stimulating and stress-free, experience for beginners to advanced students.
-Everything has been carefully organized by Artful Journey's so all you need to do is paint and enjoy the wonderful experience of visiting Sicily.
+Everything has been carefully organized by Artful Journey's so all you need to do is paint and enjoy the wonderful experience of visiting northern Italy.
 Painting location are carefully chosen for scenic beauty and class size is limited for plenty of one on one instruction.

 Making An Emotional Statement with your Paintings San Clement Center for the Arts Dates TBA

 This workshop offers a more intuitive approach to painting.
 Mastery of the medium, strengthening skills of perception and expertly rendering a subject are all crucial in the creative process.
 However, mere copying of nature is not an artistic expression.
 The task of conveying content - emotions and ideas - is far more important.
 This is a profound step in your creative development and is the path to becoming not simply an observer but a fine artist.
 You’ll develop the skills necessary to translate light into the language of paint.
 Demonstrations, individualized instruction and group critiques will be provided.

 1531 N. El Camino Real, San Clemente, CA (949) 369-6603